modular-magician/terraform-provider-google-beta/website/docs/r/bigquery_dataset.html.markdown

 The `access` block supports:

+* `id` -
+  The fully-qualified unique name of the dataset in the format projectId:datasetId

 * `domain` -
   (Optional)
   A domain to grant access to.
 Any users signed in with the